 Western news reports on the protests have rightly focused on the sit-ins and violent clashes with the police.
 But the large pro-China, pro-communist, and not-so-silent “silent majority” counter-protests have received less attention.
 Many Chinese compare the student and Occupy protests to the Tienanmen Square events of 1989.
 They do bear a certain resemblance, but so far the agents of oppression remain Hong Kong’s municipal police force rather than the Chinese Army.
 In a sense, the protests resemble more the events of 1989 in East Central Europe, when originally democratic-socialist calls to reform the system from within transformed into pro-Western demands for liberal democracy.
 There too — in East Germany, Czechoslovakia, Poland, Hungary, etc. — the official communist governments had monopolized social discourse to such an extent that only a purely political rhetoric remained open and “unoccupied” for the people.
 Initially a populist rally against corrupt communist elites, the “velvet revolution” of 1989 quickly turned into a liberal pro-capitalist movement.

 The relatively wealthy citizens of Hong Kong who experience no shortage of consumer goods and whose highest-ranking political official carries the title “chief executive” will likely not go the same route as the people of Leipzig, East Berlin, Prague, and Warsaw.
 Unlike the former subjects of the Soviet bloc, they already take capitalism for granted.
-But will Hong Kong’s movement for democracy limit itself to voting reforms and protecting the city’s quasi-independence?
+But will Hong Kong’s movement for democracy limit itself to reforming elections and protecting the city’s quasi-independence?
 The Chinese government fears that if the city manages to secure universal suffrage and free elections, other Chinese cities may demand the same: the PRC social regime thus reckons with a political threat to its system.
 The business elite of Hong Kong that opposes the protests, on the other hand, fears a social threat to its privileged position.
-It remains for the students and Occupiers to find a non-communist language to express social demands — better wages, corporate transparency, equitable distribution, popular control, etc. — alongside their political ones.
+It remains for the students and Occupiers to find a non-communist language to express, alongside their political demands, truly social ones: better wages, corporate transparency, equitable distribution, and popular control.